hgollnick/obsidian_vault_henryn/Terraform commands.md

     `terraform fmt`

 7. **`terraform state`**: Manages the Terraform state.
 This includes various subcommands like `terraform state list`, `terraform state show`, and `terraform state pull`.
 It allows you to inspect and manage the state of your infrastructure.
+For more information check [[Terraform state]].

     `terraform state list`